Kogan Home Insurance

 - Gradual deterioration: You are not covered for rust, wear and tear, mould, mildew or rising damp.

 - Unoccupied for longer than 90 consecutive days: If your property is unoccupied for longer than 90 consecutive days, it is no longer covered for anything except lightning and earthquake damage.

-- Any earth movement except as otherwise covered: You are not covered for any earth movements, such as landslides, mudslides, erosion, subsidence or collapse, unless it’s the result of an earthquake, flood or rainwater, and occurs within 72 hours of it.
+- Any earth movement except as otherwise covered: You are not covered for any earth movements, such as landslides, mudslides, erosion, subsidence or collapse, unless it’s the result of an earthquake, flood or rainwater and occurs within 72 hours of it.

 - Tree roots: You are not covered for any damage or loss resulting from tree roots, including legal liability from a guest tripping over them.

 - Building work, including extensions and renovations: You are not covered for damage or loss resulting from construction or renovations, such as impacts from construction vehicles.
 Buildings under construction cannot be insured under this policy either.
-However, renovations and extensions to existing buildings can be covered as part of this home insurance.
+However, renovations and extensions to existing buildings can be covered with restricted cover as part of this home insurance.

 - Deliberate actions by you or other residents: You are not covered for deliberate damage or theft by other people living at the premises or people on the premises with your permission.

 - Activities or events that legally require you to hold insurance: You are not covered for events or activities on the premises that legally require you or your family to hold insurance.